 In the midst of America's colonization, the world was seeing the fruits of capitalism elsewhere.
 On the world stage, Europe was announcing itself as a financial and technological powerhouse.
 Let's call it the first wave of capitalism.
 With capitalism's first wave, came its own educational system.
 The education system they introduced at that time was the only way to work in a multinational company.
 To bring an end to the first wave of capitalism, humanity had to shed a lot of blood for many years.
 It took two world wars before the USA became the symbol of capitalism.

-With the rise of Big Tech, We are witnessing the second wave of capitalism.
-Amongst Big Tech (or FAANG), Apple and Google no longer have BS degree requirements.
-Amazon, Google and Microsoft have their own certifications.
+We are witnessing the second wave of capitalism due to the rise of Big Tech.
+Big Tech companies (or FAANG) such as Apple and Google no longer require a Bachelor's degree.
+Amazon, Google, and Microsoft each have their own certifications.

-Facebook, Instagram and WhatsApp (all of them owned by Facebook) providing a completely different type business opportunities to masses.
+Facebook, Instagram and WhatsApp (all of them owned by Facebook) providing completely different types of business opportunities to the masses.
 Opportunities that do not require degrees from the archives of the old capitalist education system.

 Then we have Google and Apple with their phones, operating systems and app stores, creating altogether a new opportunity that does not require masses to hold a degree.

-All these new markets and opportunities being created at blitz-scale require an internet connection fast enough to stream videos from both certified and non-certified courses and anybody can learn anything and make themselves a productive member of the society.
+All these new markets and opportunities being created at blitz-scale require an internet connection fast enough to stream videos from certified and non-certified courses.
+Anyone can learn anything and make themselves a productive member of society.

 If Covid-19 has done anything, it has accelerated the consolidation of power by these Big Tech i.e. Amazon, Apple, Facebook, Google, Microsoft.

-USA, in the past, has seen such dominance before in new unregulated markets e.g. Standard Oil or Bell Labs.
-USA has dealt with them by splitting these companies.
+The USA, in the past, has seen such dominance before in new unregulated markets e.g. Standard Oil or Bell Labs.
+The USA has dealt with them by splitting these companies.

 This time around though, these companies can make the President of civilization's most powerful nation, completely disappear from everyday lives.